Parasb1ank/notes-taking-cli-app/README.md

 ```
 This adds rusqlite as a dependency that will be installed the next time you attempt to build. features = [“bundled”] tells the package to compile SQLite .

+Run program and type \help to list all commands
 ```bash
 cargo run -q

 \help
 ```